Host Frequently Asked Questions

 A café, marae, playgroup, church, local meeting room, hospital, health centre, workplace – one year there was a Big Latch On held on a plane!
 You can hold the event wherever you want to meet, as long as it is in Aotearoa New Zealand.
 You also have the option to hold your event online.

 Yes.
-When you register your event on our website, the final question asks, “Do you give permission for us to advertise your event on our website?”
-If you would like your event to be private and therefore not listed/visible on the website, check “No”.
+When you register your event on our website, the final question asks about event privacy.
+You can select ‘private’ or ‘public’.
+If you would like your event to be private and therefore not listed/visible on the website, please select “Private”.

 No, we are not running an official “Latch Count”.
 Over recent years our focus has shifted from counting the number of people breastfeeding their children at one time, to inviting people at all stages on the infant feeding journey to gather together and find connection and support in their communities, at events able to be held at any time across three days.